Concrete Compass: Offsite concrete construction

 Navigating to useful resources and guidance

 The use of precast concrete elements is a well-established construction method.
 Concrete offsite solutions range from whole building and structural systems, to precast construction components, offering numerous benefits during construction and over the whole life of a building.
-This compass brings together some of latest information and resources, including guidance documents and case studies, that can assist in making informed design decisions.
+Many of the resources related to concrete on this website are applicable to concrete offsite solutions.
+This compass aims to help navigate towards some of the latest information and resources, including guidance documents and case studies, that can assist in making informed design decisions related to an offsite concrete solution.

 - Offsite Concrete Construction is a free-to-download publication which includes guidance and benefits of using offsite concrete construction and delves into details of some of the more common techniques.
 This 24-page guide is a great starting point for those wanting a comprehensive overview of design considerations.